 The alpha radiation emitted by radon is the same alpha radiation emitted by other alpha generating radiation sources such as plutonium.

 Most U.S. EPA lifetime safety standards for carcinogens are established based on a 1 in 100,000 risk of death.
 Most scientists agree that the risk of death for radon at 4 pCi/L is approximately 1 in 100.
-At the 4 pCi/L EPA action guideline level, radon carries approximately 1000 times the risk of death as any other EPA carcinogen.
+At the 4 pCi/L EPA radon action guideline level, carries approximately 1000 times the risk of death as any other EPA carcinogen.
+The EPA has proposed to require community water suppliers to provide water with radon levels no higher than 4,000 pCi/L, which contributes about 0.4 pCi/L of radon to the air in your home.
 It is important to note that the action level is not a safe level, as there are no “safe” levels of radon gas.

 What is radon?